-The department organizes and stores water resource location information in a Geographic Information System (GIS) database (Appendix A) using the Environmental Systems Research Institute's ArcGIS.
-DEP uses the GIS data with associated information (metadata) and the probabilistic sample survey methodology to randomly select sample stations (Figure 2).
+The department organizes and stores surface water resource location information in a Geographic Information System (GIS) database (Appendix A) using the Environmental Systems Research Institute's ArcGIS Pro.
+Groundwater well location data is stored in the GWIS (Generalized Water Information System) Oracle database (Appendix B).
+R software (R Core Team 2025) is used to retrieve the well data and convert it to a GIS coverage for use in the site selection process.
+For both Surface water and groundwater, DEP uses the GIS data with associated information (metadata) and the probabilistic sample survey methodology to randomly select sample stations (Figure 2).